CIT82/ivand-pub/w2/README.md

 \
 that should do.

 `Ah I still have to include a code block and a link to something.
-Oops ^3^` [Here's a link back to the markdown cheat sheet we were given for the assignment.](https://www.markdownguide.org/cheat-sheet/)
+Oops ` [Here's a link back to the markdown cheat sheet we were given for the assignment.](https://www.markdownguide.org/cheat-sheet/)
 I forgot to update the codespace after I uploaded the screenshots.
-Oops^4^.
+Oops.

 **bold test (sub title?)**
  *italics*